healeycodes/golfcart/README.md

 }
 ```

-It's a dynamic typed language with support for bools, strings, numbers (float64), lists, dicts, and nil (null).
+golfcart is a dynamic typed language with support for bools, strings, numbers (float64), lists, dicts, and nil (null).
 There is full support for closures and functions can alter any variable in a higher scope.

 ```javascript
 counter = () => {